Academic Works

 Screenshot Screenshot Screenshot Screenshot Screenshot

-Failover Clustering Summer 2025 - Virtualization
+Failover Clustering - Virtualization

 Systems Administration

-HyperV Cluster SAN
+Summer 2025 HyperV Cluster SAN

 Overview

-Using a small network created locally on our VMWare workstation hosts, I needed to create a failover cluster using Windows Server 2022 and a HyperV environment.
+Using a small network created locally on my VMWare workstation hosts, I needed to create a failover cluster using Windows Server 2022 and a HyperV environment.
 An ADDS environment was used in the background to provide DNS services; needed for HyperV and two HyperV servers were used as access nodes.
 A drive was configured on the domain controller which would act as an iSCSI target for the SAN used to host ISO images and vmdisks for the HyperV servers.
 Features such as multipath I/O, and failover clustering were installed on both HyperV servers.

 What I Learned